jtgrasse/Predicting_MSW/README.md

 ### Data Description

-The original reports (all in PDF format) are contained in the "Characterization Studies Used" folder.
+The original reports (all in PDF format) are contained in the "Characterization Studies Used" ZIP folder.
 These copies are included to ensure accessibility, as their locations on government repositories tends to change.

 The resulting data table has 58 columns: 3 description columns, 43 detailed waste material category columns, and 12 aggregated waste category columns.
 Each row (i.e., waste characterization datapoint) contains the following: